RyanLucas3/MRF/docs/source/how_it_works.rst

    \end{equation}

-Where :math:`S_t` are the state variables governing time variation and :math:`\mathcal{F}` is a forest. :math:`X_t` is typically a subset of :math:`S_t` which we want to be time-varying.
-This setup provides strong generality.
-For instance, :math:`X_t` could use lags of :math:`y_t` - what is called an autoregressive random forest (ARRF).
+Where :math:`S_t` are the state variables governing time variation and :math:`\mathcal{F}` is a forest. :math:`X_t` is typically a subset of :math:`S_t` which we want to emphasize and for which associated coefficients may be of economic interest.
+There are interesting special cases.
+For instance, :math:`X_t` could use lags of :math:`y_t` -- an autoregressive random forest (ARRF) – which will outperform RF when applied to persistent time series.
 Typically :math:`X_t \subset S_t` is rather small (and focused) compared to :math:`S_t`.

-The beauty of the setup resides in combining the linear macro equation with the random forest ML algorithm.
-This allows our linear coefficient, which we can interpret and make inference about, to nest the important time-series nonlinearities captured by the forest.
+The new algorithm comes with some benefits.
+First, it can be interpreted.
+Its main output, Generalized Time-Varying Parameters (GTVPs) is a versatile device nesting many popular nonlinearities (threshold/switching, smooth transition, structural breaks/change).
+In the end, we simply get a linear equation with time-varying coefficients following a very general law of motion.
+The latter is powered by a large data set, and an algorithm particularly apt with complex nonlinearities and high-dimensionality.

+By striking an appealing balance of efficiency and flexibility, it forecasts better.
+Most ML algorithms are designed for large cross-sectional data sets, whereas macroeconomics is characterized by short dependent time series.
+If persistence (or any other linear relationship) is pervasive, important efficiency gains ensue from modeling them directly.
+When measured against econometric approaches, MRF can again perform better, but now by being less rigid about :math:`\beta_t`’s law of motion and avoiding overfitting.

 Random Forest
 --------